 Protective Gear: Protection, such as cams and nuts, is placed in cracks in the rock to secure the rope.
 This protects the climber in case of a fall.
 Most kid-friendly best rock climbing kits already have nuts and anchors to hold things together and make your equipment safer.
 But arranging these things is tougher when you’re at nature’s mercy.

-Rock Climbing Guide: Lastly, you’ll need a detailed rock climbing guide to understand its basics.
+Rock Climbing Guide: Lastly, you’ll need a detailed to understand its basics.
 From holding the correct posture to picking the best rock climbing tools, this guide will cover everything you need to know.

 Steps to Start Rock Climbing